Pick Up Your Mat & Walk

 Recently, a couple of my family members and I were having a discussion (and argument) about hurt that we have and are experiencing with one another.
 Letting someone know that their actions and attitudes are causing pain can be difficult as well as hearing that your actions and attitudes are hurting someone can be uncomfortable.
 Hearing how someone feels or hearing truth can be unsettling, discouraging, and maybe even embarrassing if we are honest.
 It can even make you mad and respond back with more hurt.
 That is why healing is so imperative.
 When we face truth, God wants us to be able to respond from a place of love and eagerness for allowing God into every area of our lives, including the painful ones.
 Sometimes we put up barriers and shut down.
 Oh, I know that all too well.
 I would also shut down even when someone offended me or if I disappointed them in some way.
 Conflict was difficult for me.
 But thank God for His constant teachings, His grace, and therapy even with Him.
 I still have a ways to go but He has brought me a long way.

 This morning, as I read one of my Bible plans and it discussed repentance, I began to also repent for the times I wasn’t totally honest with people in fear of how they would respond.
 I subsequently thought about the woman at the well and how she could have responded to Jesus during their dialogue.
 Jesus was frank with her although He preceded in love.
-He drew her in by validating her existence and showing her respect despite her reputation and although Jews didn’t deal with Samaritans like that.
+He drew her in by validating her existence and showing her respect despite her reputation and Jews not dealing with Samaritans like that.
 And he continued with addressing something she had to face.
 She had been married several times and her latest boo wasn’t even her husband.

 Jesus knew the Pharisees had heard that he was baptizing and making more disciples than John (though Jesus himself didn’t baptize them—his disciples did).
 So he left Judea and returned to Galilee.
 He had to go through Samaria on the way.
 Eventually he came to the Samaritan village of Sychar, near the field that Jacob gave to his son Joseph.
 Jacob’s well was there; and Jesus, tired from the long walk, sat wearily beside the well about noontime.
 Soon a Samaritan woman came to draw water, and Jesus said to her, “Please give me a drink.”
 He was alone at the time because his disciples had gone into the village to buy some food.
 The woman was surprised, for Jews refuse to have anything to do with Samaritans.
 She said to Jesus, “You are a Jew, and I am a Samaritan woman.
 Why are you asking me for a drink?”
 Jesus replied, “If you only knew the gift God has for you and who you are speaking to, you would ask me, and I would give you living water.”
 “But sir, you don’t have a rope or a bucket,” she said, “and this well is very deep.
 Where would you get this living water?
 And besides, do you think you’re greater than our ancestor Jacob, who gave us this well?
 How can you offer better water than he and his sons and his animals enjoyed?”
 Jesus replied, “Anyone who drinks this water will soon become thirsty again.
 But those who drink the water I give will never be thirsty again.
 It becomes a fresh, bubbling spring within them, giving them eternal life.”
 “Please, sir,” the woman said, “give me this water!
 Then I’ll never be thirsty again, and I won’t have to come here to get water.”
 “Go and get your husband,” Jesus told her.
 “I don’t have a husband,” the woman replied.
 Jesus said, “You’re right!
 You don’t have a husband— for you have had five husbands, and you aren’t even married to the man you’re living with now.
 You certainly spoke the truth!”
 “Sir,” the woman said, “you must be a prophet.
 So tell me, why is it that you Jews insist that Jerusalem is the only place of worship, while we Samaritans claim it is here at Mount Gerizim, where our ancestors worshiped?”
 Jesus replied, “Believe me, dear woman, the time is coming when it will no longer matter whether you worship the Father on this mountain or in Jerusalem.
 You Samaritans know very little about the one you worship, while we Jews know all about him, for salvation comes through the Jews.
 But the time is coming—indeed it’s here now—when true worshipers will worship the Father in spirit and in truth.
 The Father is looking for those who will worship him that way.
 For God is Spirit, so those who worship him must worship in spirit and in truth.”
 The woman said, “I know the Messiah is coming—the one who is called Christ.
 When he comes, he will explain everything to us.”
 Then Jesus told her, “ I Am the Messiah!”
 Just then his disciples came back.
 They were shocked to find him talking to a woman, but none of them had the nerve to ask, “What do you want with her?” or “Why are you talking to her?”
 The woman left her water jar beside the well and ran back to the village, telling everyone, “Come and see a man who told me everything I ever did!
 Could he possibly be the Messiah?”
 So the people came streaming from the village to see him.
 Meanwhile, the disciples were urging Jesus, “Rabbi, eat something.”
 But Jesus replied, “I have a kind of food you know nothing about.”
 “Did someone bring him food while we were gone?” the disciples asked each other.
 Then Jesus explained: “My nourishment comes from doing the will of God, who sent me, and from finishing his work.
 You know the saying, ‘Four months between planting and harvest.’
 But I say, wake up and look around.
 The fields are already ripe for harvest.
 The harvesters are paid good wages, and the fruit they harvest is people brought to eternal life.
 What joy awaits both the planter and the harvester alike!
 You know the saying, ‘One plants and another harvests.’
 And it’s true.
 I sent you to harvest where you didn’t plant; others had already done the work, and now you will get to gather the harvest.”
 Many Samaritans from the village believed in Jesus because the woman had said, “He told me everything I ever did!”
 When they came out to see him, they begged him to stay in their village.
 So he stayed for two days, long enough for many more to hear his message and believe.
 Then they said to the woman, “Now we believe, not just because of what you told us, but because we have heard him ourselves.
 Now we know that he is indeed the Savior of the world.”

-John 4:1-42 NLT
+John 4:1‭-‬42 NLT

 https://bible.com/bible/116/jhn.4.1-42.NLT

 Notice though that she already knew the state she was in.
 Hence she traveled to the well at such an uncomfortable time so she can avoid others who looked down on her (dummies.com/religion/christianity/the-bible/spiritual-rebirth-the-samaritan-woman-at-the-well/).
 And she clearly states that she is not married.
 She also knows the “messiah (Christ Jesus) is coming and will proclaim all things to us.”
-However, what intrigues me when I read this story is how Jesus was so frank with her and how she did not run away from Him in despair or offense.
+However, what intrigued me when I read this story was how Jesus was so frank with her and how she did not run away from Him in despair or offense.
 She received the truth about the sin in her life and her thirst for a savior.
 She was so excited about such revelation, Him knowing what was going on with her.
 She was also excited about the fact that He can meet the need of eternal salvation and fulfillment, whether she fully understood it or not.
 She ran boldly in to the village and told others about Jesus.
 This resulted in many of the people believing that Jesus is the Savior.

 Much of healing is discovering truth, truth about what’s going on inside of you and your heart.
 As God exposes some things for you to face, repent from, and heal from, don’t run from God in despair or offense.
 God wants you to heal.
 God wants to have a relationship with you.
 God wants you to know He loves you and He is here to fulfill you.
 And God will give you the grace and strength to endure this part of the healing process.
 Don’t avoid the pain, the emotions, the truth, the forgiveness, the repentance, and the Savior when He comes waiting for you at the well.
 Let us face the Truth–Jesus.